Rylie212/dArkOS-R50s/README.md

                     You can verify this by checking if a `/etc/sudoers.d/$USER` file exists and contains `$USER ALL=(ALL) NOPASSWD: ALL` in it.

 Now you should be able to just run make <device> to build for a supported device.
 Example: `make rg353m`

+**Notes**
+- To build on a different release of Debian, change the DEBIAN_CODE_NAME export in the Makefile.
+Other debian code names can be found at https://www.debian.org/releases/